manvirguraya/Raspberry-Pi-Home-Server/README.md

 cp .env
 ```

-Edit the `.env` file and change the passwords (Use the example env.txt as a template).
+Edit the `.env` file and change the passwords (Use the .env.example as a template).

 ```bash
 nano .env